litch-a/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir tmp/6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory mv Moves the file betty from /tmp/ to /tmp/my_first_directory. rm betty Delete the file betty.
+mkdir tmp/6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory mv Moves the file betty from /tmp/ to /tmp/my_first_directory. rm betty Delete the file betty. rmdir Delete the directory my_first_directory that is in the /tmp directory